alexpaul/JSON-Examples/README.md

 }
 ```

-## 3. Unit Test the JSON payload in Swift
+## 3. Unit Test the JSON payload along with your Swift model

 ```swift
 func testModel() {